Aliases for CYSLTR2 Gene

 GeneCards Summary for CYSLTR2 Gene

 CYSLTR2 (Cysteinyl Leukotriene Receptor 2) is a Protein Coding gene.
-Diseases associated with CYSLTR2 include adenoid hypertrophy and leukocyte adhesion deficiency.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with CYSLTR2 include adenoid hypertrophy and asthma.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and cysteinyl leukotriene receptor activity.
-An important paralog of this gene is PTAFR.
+An important paralog of this gene is P2RY2.

 UniProtKB/Swiss-Prot for CYSLTR2 Gene